Xzensi/NipahTV/docs/diagrams/architecture_c4_classes.md

 -  **`MessageProcessorService`:**

+   -  **Triggered directly by `PlatformAdapter`s** via `processNewMessage(roomId, messageId, senderId)` when a new message arrives.
+   -  Orchestrates on-demand message processing: checks the room's `LRUMessageCache`, invokes `MessageFeedProcessorPipeline` on a cache miss, caches the result, and publishes a `ReadyToBroadcastMessageEvent`.
-   -  Subscribes to raw `ChatMessageReceivedEvent` and `EmoteSetUpdateEvent` from the `EventBus`.
-(May also subscribe to third-party state change events if needed for cache invalidation).
+   -  Subscribes to events like `EmoteSetUpdateEvent` and third-party state change events (e.g., `SeventvUserStateChangedEvent`) from the `EventBus` **solely for cache invalidation purposes**.
-   -  Orchestrates on-demand message processing:
-      -  On `ChatMessageReceivedEvent`: Checks the room's `LRUMessageCache` for the message ID.
-      -  Cache Miss: Retrieves the raw `MessageFeedEntry` (from `MessageStore`), the sender's `User` object (from `UserStore`), and relevant `emoteContextKey`s for the specific room (`EmoteLifecycleManager.getEmoteContextKeysForRoom`).
-Invokes `MessageFeedProcessorPipeline.process()` with this context.
-Caches the resulting `ProcessedChatMessageData` in the `LRUMessageCache`.
-      -  Publishes a `ReadyToBroadcastMessageEvent` containing the `ProcessedChatMessageData` (either from cache or fresh processing).
-   -  Handles cache invalidation: On `EmoteSetUpdateEvent` (or relevant third-party events), invalidates the relevant room's `LRUMessageCache`.
+   -  Handles **granular cache invalidation** by determining affected rooms/users/contexts (using `EmoteLifecycleManager` or `ClientSubscriptionManager` for lookups) and calling appropriate invalidation methods on the relevant `LRUMessageCache` (e.g., `invalidateContext`, `invalidateUser`).
+For detailed flows, see `docs/diagrams/architecture_cache_invalidation_sequence.mmd`.

 -  **`MessageFeedProcessorPipeline`:**